JonSnowbd/note/readme.md

 After doing all that, theres a few things you can do to customize your Note experience.
 By default note uses the simple profile approach to saves, which means `save_simple` profile is created and instantly loaded on game start.
-You can opt to instead offer a profile selector in your note settings file, so you can let the user swap between many save files.
+You can opt to instead offer a profile selector in your note settings file, labelled `Save Strategy`, so you can let the user swap between many save files.

 After choosing Simple vs Selector strategy, you just need to create a save script to 'finish' your setup.
+It is optional but highly recommended if you want your game to have saving and loading persistent data.

 In your save script all you need to do is handle loading and saving that specific data, and optionally exposing a control to use in the profile selector's face plate.